uataq/data-pipeline/README.md

 ![](assets/workflow.png)

 # Repository structure
-The trace gas processing tools are broken into five components
+The trace gas processing pipeline is structured as follows.
+This is executed on the smaug interactive node of the University of Utah's CHPC.
+The following paths are relative to the base path `/uufs/chpc.utah.edu/common/home/lin-group9/measurements/pipeline` -

 1. `process_data.sh` is the shell scripting control layer called by cron that sets environment variables and executes necessary processing code.
 1. `run/stid.r` called in parallel and executes site-specific processing code.
 1. `src/` contains the bulk of processing source code as R functions.
 1. `bad/` contains site/instrument specific bad data files for manual correction or removal of data.
 Changes are reflected at the qaqc and calibrated data levels.
 1. `config/` contains json configurations for data structure and site metadata.
-1. `.lock/` contains lock files in the form of `site.lock` to indicate active site processing and prevent duplicate execution.
+1. `.lock/` contains lock files in the form of `<site_id>.lock` to indicate active site processing and prevent duplicate execution.

 # Revising historic data